 Slip sliding away…

 After the meeting we went to the office of the NGO IDEAL, as referred to above, in nearby Parulia for lunch.
 We got to taste some of the delicious shrimp for which the area is so famous.
 However, they were rationed: we got three each.
 The best are destined for the export market and are much too expensive for locals.
 After lunch, I chatted to a young girl by a quaint water-pump in front of the bamboo hut where she lived, beside the IDEAL centre.
 Suddenly, I realised that my bus was leaving and started to run through a muddy patch.
 I slipped and had a most spectacular fall.
 Although I went up into the air and crashed down on my back with a thud it didn’t hurt at all, surprisingly.
-However, my whites (yes, incredible though it sounds, I was wearing white) were destroyed!
+However, my whites (yes, incredible though it sounds, I was wearing white clothes) were destroyed!